Safety While Working in Freezing Weather

 - Keep extra clothing handy in case you get wet and need to change

 - Use proper safe work practices, and personal protective equipment (PPE) provided to you.

-For more information or questions about safety while working in freezing weather, please speak with your supervisor or contact a member of the Facilities Compliance team.
-Download our freezing weather flyer.
+For more information or questions about safety while working in freezing weather, please speak with your Supervisor or contact a member of the Campus Life Safety & Regulatory Compliance team.